top of page

 To wrap up this guide, hold onto these essential takeaways: meticulously inspect webbing for cuts, burns, UV damage, and chemical exposure; rigorously test hardware like D-rings, buckles, and adjusters for wear and smooth function; verify labels for legibility, expiration dates, and compliance markings; and perform both pre-use and periodic checks without fail.

-Prioritize your gear today.
+Prioritise your gear today.
 Your next shift deserves nothing less than unbreakable protection.
 Stay vigilant, gear up right, and conquer every height with peace of mind.

 Frequently Asked Questions